info@wisy.de

 Share post!

-However, if you need a lot of rainwater for watering the garden or also want to use your rainwater for flushing the toilet, the washing machine or for cleaning in the house, your needs are higher and a larger rainwater tank is required.
-These tanks are also called cisterns and are the heart of any rainwater harvesting system.
+However, if you need a lot of rainwater for watering the garden or also want to use your rainwater for flushing the toilet, for the washing machine or for cleaning in the house, your requirements will be higher and a larger rainwater tank will be needed.
+These tanks are also known as cisterns and are the centrepiece of any rainwater harvesting system.

 Two functions of your rainwater cistern: storage and cleaning